How Does LendingTree Get Paid?

 Just because a creditor can garnish your wages doesn’t mean that they’re necessarily entitled to the full amount that they’re granted.
 You can challenge the wage garnishment order.
 In fact, the paperwork you get from the courts notifying you about the wage garnishment order should include your deadline to file an objection and how to do so.

-File an exemption
+File a wage garnishment exemption

 You may be exempt from wage garnishment if you meet certain criteria.
 The exemptions may vary based on location, so you should talk to an attorney about your state’s requirements to understand if this is something you should pursue.